LeeMoriya/Expedition/README.md

 In the case of Pearl challenges, if at some point in your journey you lose a pearl in one way or another, that challenge will become unbeatable.
 In this scenario you have two options, you can either abandon your expedition and begin a new one or...

 You can ascend during a normal Expedition, however the requirements to do so have not changed, and any challenges that you have not completed will not be counted in point calculation.
 The screen will fade out once you enter the Void Sea, you do not need to go through the whole sequence.

+Currently, Monk cannot take on Pearl challenges, however this may change.